ActuallyAnAgenda/ActuallyAnAgenda-web/README.md

 # ActuallyAnAgenda-web
- A web redesign of the ActuallyAnAgenda application
+ A web redesign of the ActuallyAnAgenda application.

+ TO DO: Merge with the ActuallyAnAgenda Java API